Healthy Weight Calculator — Free Ideal Range Finder

-Find your ideal weight range based on your height and the standard BMI guidelines.
+Find your ideal weight range from your height using standard BMI guidelines and validated formulas to set a realistic, healthy target.
+Free.

 128.9lb - 174.2lb